ckeditor/ckeditor5/docs/features/feature-digest.md

 				<a href="https://ckeditor.com/docs/ckeditor5/latest/getting-started/setup/menubar.html">Menu bar</a>
 			</td>
 			<td>
 				The menu bar is a user interface component that gives you access to all features provided by the editor, organized in menus and categories.
-This familiar experience popular in large editing desktop and online packages improves usability of the editor.<br /><br />As the menu bar gathers all the editor features, the toolbar can be simple and tidy, providing only the most essential and commonly used features.
-This is especially welcome in heavily-featured editor integrations.<br /><br />For your convenience, the menu bar provides a default preset structure, based on the plugins loaded in the editor.
-However, you can arrange it to suit your needs, remove unnecessary items, as well as add menu items related to your custom features.<br />
+This familiar experience, popular in large editing desktop and online packages, improves the usability of the editor.
+As the menu bar gathers all the editor features, the toolbar can be simple and tidy, providing only the most essential and commonly used features.
+This is especially welcome in heavily-featured editor integrations.
+For your convenience, the menu bar provides a default preset structure based on the plugins loaded in the editor.
+However, you can arrange it to suit your needs, remove unnecessary items, or add menu items related to your custom features.
 			</td>
 		</tr>
 		<tr id="multiline-toolbar" class="background-blue subfeature">